 If your dog has patches of dry skin and you've noticed him scratching more than usual, try adding a few tablespoons of aloe vera gel to your shampoo.
 This can help moisturize and soothe those itchy patches.
 Just don't let your dog ingest the aloe vera — this plant is toxic to pets, according to the Pet Poison Helpline.

 Once you've mixed up your shampoo, you're ready to use it on your dog or cat.

-To use the shampoo, place the pet in the bathtub, and wet the pet's coat with warm water.
-Squirt the shampoo into the palm of your hand, and lather onto the pet's coat.
-Stay away from sensitive areas of the face (nose, eyes, mouth), as well as the genitals.
+Place your pet in the bathtub and wet their coat with warm water.
+Next, squirt the shampoo into the palm of your hand and lather it up on the pet's coat.
+(You could also use a spray bottle for the shampoo, suggests the American Kennel Club.)
+Stay away from sensitive areas of the face (nose, eyes, and mouth) as well as the genitals.

 Once you've worked the shampoo into a good lather, let it sit for five minutes.
 Then rinse it off and thoroughly dry your pet.
 For best results in repelling fleas and ticks, you'll want to bathe your pet with the tick shampoo every one to two weeks.

 Flea and tick prevention for dogs and cats